Ergonomics and Human Factors

 -

-Workstation furniture
+Workstation Furniture

 A number of alternative workstations are currently commercially available.
 The primary benefit of a sit stand workstation is the opportunity for postural variation and movement.